 We still recommend having a solid plan in place for what will be created next, it just gives you a little more flexibility when it comes to a launch date (and takes off one more excuse for all the procrastinators out there)!

-When you choose to offer your course material as a membership, another reason might be because you have a number of modules ready but simply don’t want new student to see everything all within the first month.
+When you choose to offer your course material as a membership, another reason might be because you have a number of modules ready but simply don’t want a new student to see everything all within the first month.
 By setting courses to drip based on a student’s enrolment date, they will only receive what you decide to release on a certain number of days after they sign up.

 Marketing your membership site